 Located in Slussen, Södermalm, you will find 24 beer varieties available on tap or over 200 bottles and cans.

 In a cozy and small setting, you can enjoy the delights of Swedish homestyle-cooking and conversation.
-You will be spoilt for choice and its location next to the subway makes it the ideal starting place for a pub crawl.
+You will be spoilt for choice and its location next to the subway makes it the ideal starting place for a pub crawl in Stockholm.

 11. F12 Terassen